strat0sphere/ThriftTutorial/thriftDocumentation/source/thrift-stack.rst

 Protocol Layer
 ^^^^^^^^^^^^^^
-The protocol layer provides serializationa and deserialization.
+The protocol layer provides serialization and deserialization.
 Thrift supports the following protocols :

 * TBinaryProtocol - A straight-forward binary format encoding numeric values as binary, rather than converting to text.